 What can I take to stop sugar cravings?

-Sugar imbalance can unfortunately lead to things like decreased nutrient utilization and hormone imbalance which can then, in turn, be reflected in your hair health.
+Sugar imbalance can lead to things like decreased nutrient utilization and hormone imbalance, which can then, in turn, be reflected in your hair health.
 But Nutrafol’s Sugar Balance can help.
 The ingredients in Sugar Balance can help maintain a healthy glucose metabolism.
-As that improvement in blood sugar metabolism is worked toward, a decrease in those pesky sugar cravings may be observed too.
+As blood sugar metabolism improves, a decrease in those pesky sugar cravings may be observed.